 I write about the emotional burden of the gluten-free diet in my book because it has weighed heavily on me over the years.

 Even after years of dealing with celiac, some moments still make me sad or trigger grief.
-I have learned to cope and move forward as best as possible, all while recognizing that it’s okay not always to be okay.
+I have learned to cope and move forward as best as possible, all while recognizing that it’s okay if you’re not always okay.

 Lesson 6: We Appreciate Food Differently

 I also love traveling to new places and seeking out gluten-free food.
-Finding gluten-free restaurants has become part of my family’s travel adventures.
+Finding gluten-free restaurants has become a fun part of my family’s travel adventures.

 When we found a gluten-free pizza place in Paris, it brought me so much joy.
-It was the best gluten-free pizza I’d ever had, and I had so much appreciation for that beautiful pizza that most people would have taken for granted.
+It was the best gluten-free pizza I’d ever had, and I had so much appreciation for a pizza that most people would have taken for granted.

-Whenever I meet someone who is gluten-free, we more likely than not become instant friends.
-We love exchanging recipes, having each other over for meals, and trying new restaurants together.
+Whenever I meet someone who is gluten-free (like me!), we become instant friends.
+We love exchanging recipes, having each other over for meals, and trying new foods and restaurants together.
 I have more friends than ever because I have celiac disease.

-The other day I was lunching with two new celiac friends and their gluten-detection dogs.
+Recently, I lunched with two new celiac friends and their gluten-detection dogs.
 We met on social media and became friends IRL (in real life) because we all had celiac disease.
+It truly is a bonding experience.

 People always want to talk to me about my diet, and they often thank me for helping them navigate this crazy lifestyle.
 Celiac disease has brought so many new people into my life, and for that, I’m grateful.